nicholas-leonard/dp/doc/model.md

 The returned `input` is a View filled using a backwardPut.
 It is the same View that was passed to the previous call to this Model's [forward](#dp.Model.forward).

 <a name="dp.Model.parameters"/>
-### [params, gradParams [, scales]] parameters() ###
+### [params, gradParams [, scales, size]] parameters() ###
 The method is used by Visitors for manipulating parameters and gradients.
 Return 2 to 3 tables :
  * `params` : a table of parameters used by the Model;
  * `gradParams` : a table of parameter gradients (w.r.t Loss) used by the Model;
- * `scales` : a table of update scales (optional).
+ * `scales` : a table of update scales (optional);
+ * `size` : a number specifying the maximum number of parameters to be returned (optional).
 Each param/gradParam/scale triplet must be identified by a unique key, i.e. the tensors associated to each key must be the same from batch to batch.
 This allows Visitors to use the Model's `mvstate` table to append meta-data to the triplet for later use.
 This is the case of Momentum which must accumulate `pastGrads` for each triplet.

 <a name="dp.Model.accept"/>